-Vehicle provisions
+Vehicle Allowance

-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides an annual vehicle allowance to the Superintendent.
-The vehicle allowances are set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and other senior management positions.
+The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.